Skip to Content

 For more information see here and if you have any concerns about privacy and confidentiality please talk to your Counsellor, or the Senior Counsellor.

-If you are unable to attend your appointment, please call 04 979 3030 to cancel or reschedule - there will normally be a charge if you miss an appointment without letting us know
+If you are unable to attend your appointment, please call 04 979 3030 to cancel or reschedule - there will normally be a charge if you miss an appointment without letting us know, or if you cancel within 2 hours of the appointed time.

 Current charges for counselling appointments: